 The Salvadoran market may be significantly larger than portrayed by U.S. export data.
 A high percentage of El Salvador’s imports of consumer-oriented products are actually registered as Guatemalan imports.
 This is because many containers from the United States come through Guatemala’s Atlantic ports and although they are in-transit to El Salvador, customs officials may tally the products as Guatemalan imports.

-Consumers are increasingly purchasing groceries in supermarkets and moving away from the traditional open-air markets or mom-and-pop stores mainly due to larger product offerings, discounts and especially due to security concerns in open-air markets.
+Consumers are increasingly purchasing groceries in supermarkets and moving away from the traditional open-air markets or small family-run stores mainly due to larger product offerings, discounts and especially due to security concerns in open-air markets.
 It is estimated that approximately 40% of food sales are generated in supermarkets.
 The supermarket industry is dominated by Walmart, Super Selectos, and U.S. wholesaler PriceSmart.

 - Confectionary: Chocolates and Cocoa Products

 - Processed Foods: Processed Fruit and Vegetables, Breakfast Cereals, Pancake mixes, and Salad dressings